 Tiers

-Ark has three tiers.
+Ark has four tiers.
 Pick the smallest that fits.

 | Tier | Trigger | Artifacts | Path through states |